MolecularCartography/ili/README.md

 \`ili facilitates reproducible data analysis by providing the feature of cartographical snapshots: a complete copy of all visualization settings saved to a file.
 The file can be reused later or shared with other users, who, afterwards, will be able not only to recover the same view, but also use it as a starting point for further analysis.

-The cartographical snapshot is a file in JSON format that can be opened in \`ili along with corresponding files of 3D model/image and spatial mapping.
+The cartographical snapshot is a file in JSON format that can be opened in \`ili using drag&drop along with corresponding files of 3D model/image and spatial mapping.

 ## Demo